BIDS/repro-case-studies/case-studies/dushizima.md

 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?

-Among the several options out there, [Software Carpentry](software-carpentry.org) is certainly one of the best resources and the free book [Making Software](http://deca.cuc.edu.cn/Community/cfs-filesystemfile.ashx/__key/CommunityServer.Components.PostAttachments/00.00.00.22.46/Oreilly.Making.Software.Oct.2010.pdf) by A. Oram and G. Wilson.
+Among the several options out there, [Software Carpentry](software-carpentry.org) is certainly one of the best resources and the book [Making Software](http://deca.cuc.edu.cn/Community/cfs-filesystemfile.ashx/__key/CommunityServer.Components.PostAttachments/00.00.00.22.46/Oreilly.Making.Software.Oct.2010.pdf) by A. Oram and G. Wilson.